 3/4 day (6-hours) $650

 *Price is for one or two anglers and includes transportation to fishing area and lunch .
 Travel time to and from our launch spot is not included in trip time.
-You will get a full 6 or 8-hours on the water.
+You will get a full 6-hours on the water.